noahhodge04/noahhodge04/README.md

 ## Hello!
 My name is Noah Hodge
-I am a Computer Science major at Grace College, with a minor in mathenatics.
+I am a Computer Science major at Grace College, with a minor in mathematics.
 I'm still learning a lot of the basics of full-stack development, but fortunately learning is a passion of mine!
 I think I am better suited to back-end, but I'll learn where I thrive as I learn more about computer science!

 ## What I Know
 Most of my experience is in Python, but I've also learned some basics in Java, C#, HTML, CSS, PHP, and SQL.
-I hope to learn a few more of the major languages, as well as generally imrpove my knowledge of logic and programming!
+I hope to learn a few more of the major languages, as well as generally improve my knowledge of logic and programming!

 Most of what I've done fits in back-end, but I hope to learn how to work with UI someday.